Rangers vs. Angels Player Props Betting Odds

 MLB Props Today: Los Angeles Angels

-- The Angels' Reid Detmers (0-2) will make his sixth start of the season.
+- Jose Suarez (1-1) will take to the mound for the Angels and make his sixth start of the season.

-- He has started five games this season, earning a quality start (6 or more IP, 3 or fewer ER) in one of them.
+- Suarez has not earned a quality start in five starts this season.

-- Detmers has three starts of five or more innings this season in five chances.
-He averages 5.2 innings per outing.
+- Suarez has two starts in a row of five innings or more.

 |Opponent